balena-io/docs/pages/learn/deploy/offline-updates.md

 With the update media ready having the latest release of the application preloaded.
 Follow the device's provisioning instructions present on balenaCloud dashboard for your specific device.

-For example: For Raspberrypi devices, insert the recently flashed SD card and power up the device.
+For example: For Raspberry Pi devices, insert the recently flashed SD card and power up the device.
 When the process is complete, (re)connect any mass storage devices containing user data back to the device.
 Reconnect the device to the local air-gapped network(s).
 Later, use SSH to connect and inspect application logs, etc.

 #### Strategies to remotely update with an SD card or USB device

 If a device isn't locally deployed, one can ship the flashed SD cards or USB sticks/drives to a remote location.
 There someone can run the update by simply inserting them into the devices and booting.

-If the target device exists on an air-gapped or Internet restricted network, inserting [ssh](https://www.balena.io/docs/reference/OS/configuration/#sshkeys) keys during the configuration step will allow fleet managers at the remote site to connect into the device directly via OpenSSH and verify the update by examining container logs, etc.
+If the target device exists on an air-gapped or Internet restricted network, [inserting ssh keys][insert-ssh-key] during the configuration step will allow fleet managers at the remote site to connect into the device directly via OpenSSH and verify the update by examining container logs, etc.

 If the target device is connected via a low-bandwidth connection, it should eventually establish a connection to balenaCloud.
-Depending on the connection's quality, it may respond to [Web Terminal][web-terminal] commands and output container logs to the dashboard.
+Depending on the connection's quality, it may respond to [web terminal][web-terminal] commands and output container logs to the dashboard.

 ### Update Device Registration(s)